 Repainting a house is not an easy task.
-The exterior of your house is not only the first but often the only thing that people will see of your dwelling and it should be looking great to make that first impression.
+The exterior of your house is not only the first but often the only thing that people will see of your dwelling, and it should be looking great to make that first impression.
 Whether you want to impress your friends or just avoid the dirty looks at the HOA meeting this month, a fresh coat of paint is the best way to start.
 However, getting to that point can still be a hassle.

 Paint is tricky.
 There are quite a few varieties, and they all have their own advantages and disadvantages.
 Whether oil-based or water-based, it’s hard to know exactly what kind to use on your project.
 It’s worth noting before getting in too deep that painting a house can be a very large project to take on by yourself.
 Instead, you’ll probably want to enlist the help of a top Houston painting company.

-Before you ever lay paint to wood, you’re going to need to put down your paint brush and pick up a scraper that can get all of the current loose paint off the surface without damaging the wood underneath.
+When it comes to exterior house painting in Spring, before you ever lay paint to wood, you’re going to need to put down your paint brush and pick up a scraper that can get all of the current loose paint off the surface without damaging the wood underneath.
 Paint over paint is a guaranteed way to get peeling and if you’re painting this spring you will likely not feel up to repainting again in a few months.
 After scraping off the loose paint, it’s a good idea to find a sander that can smooth down any rough spots on your boards.
 80 grit is a good strength to start with.

 After you’ve gotten the current paint stripped off, masking or painter’s tape should be applied to all the outside areas and fixtures that you wouldn’t want to accidentally cover with a thick layer of your vibrant new color.
 Once you’ve masked off the fixtures, it’s time for a coat of primer.
 A good primer can make the difference between whether or not your project stands the test of time.